Grinberg-stack/selenium/readme.txt

 chromedriver_autoinstaller

-this code is example of automating facebook by selenium.
+this code is exrecies of automating facebook by selenium.